Luke 20:27-33

 So we could argue that the Sadducees, positionally and financially speaking, these men had the most to lose in view of Jesus’ ascendancy, in view of his popularity among the common people.
 It would seem getting rid of Jesus had to be priority number one.
 And yet they asked this question of Mosaic law.
 They pose a scenario about seven brothers and a wife and the problem this must create for the doctrine of resurrection.
 And you ask yourself, maybe scratching your head as, as I did all week, this is the dilemma?
 This is the challenge they want to bring to Jesus?
 This is how they want to try to stump him?
 This is what they want him to untangle in public?
 We’ll come to that.

 But whatever is going on in this account, you have to stop and appreciate what God has done here, because in his good providence, he has planned to put this interchange between the Sadducees and Christ into the record of the Gospels.
-Prompted by this oblique tack from, attack from the Sadducees just a few days before Jesus is going to be crucified, we have this unique privilege of hearing the Lord Jesus himself, the one who is to be crucified in just a few days, his body buried in a tomb and then raised to life, the new life on the third day.
+Prompted by this oblique tack from, attack from the Sadducees just a few days before Jesus is going to be crucified, we have this unique privilege of hearing the Lord Jesus himself, the one who is to be crucified in just a few days, his body buried in a tomb and then raised to life, to new life on the third day.
 We get to hear this pre-resurrected Christ teach on the subject of resurrection.
 There’s nothing between this account and the end of the book where he teaches like this on the doctrine of resurrection.
 I’m thankful that Sadducees raised this challenge.

 In fact, we can see all through church history the church has never been actually weakened by any challenge that it’s faced.
 Every challenge brought to the church has been answered through Scripture and through its theology, through its doctrines, to strengthen our understanding of the truth.
 That’s certainly the privilege that we get in listening in to this challenge coming from the Sadducees against Christ and against this doctrine of resurrection, no matter what their motives are.
 This is God’s providence, and he’s inserted it in Scripture.
 All three synoptic authors record this challenge coming just exactly in the order it’s come and exactly in the way it’s come.